KoteshMCGit/PowerApps-TestEngine-Modules/README.md

 ### Pause

 From the main folder of the cloned repository.
-To run this sample the button clicker solution must be loaded into the environment you waht to test.
+To run this sample the button clicker solution must be loaded into the environment you want to test.

 ```pwsh
 $env:user1Email = "test@contoto.com"